jchen1210/SimplexFlow/README.md

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by...

-Clicking the "add constraint" button to be prompted to add a new constraint to the LP
+Clicking the "add constraint" button to add a new constraint to the constraint list from the data inputted into the 2 nearby text fields
 - You can generate the second required action related to the user story "adding multiple Xs to a Y" by...

 Clicking the "Delete all constraints" button to clear the list of constraints